chad-nelson/chad-nelson.github.io/README.md

 ## About Chad Nelson

-This is a website with a quick bio and some of my experiences.
+This is a personal website with a quick bio and some of my experiences.